 Most Common Methods of Drying Oregano at Home

-Traditional air drying method
+Traditional air-drying method

-This method, while traditional and been used all over the world for centuries, this is not the best option.
+This method, while traditional and been used all over the world for centuries, is not the best option.
 However, it can produce some nice results with very little equipment or effort.
 This method can work quite well when done on dry, hot days in places with very low humidity.

 Air drying produces better results with sturdy herbs, such as rosemary and thyme.
 This isn’t so with tender leaves.

 Tender herbs are at high risk of having poor flavor and color when dried.
-These also have a high chance of harboring fungal and mildew growths during the drying process.
+These also have a high chance of harboring fungal and mildew growth during the drying process.
 After all, the leaves do contain large amounts of moisture.